KwtsPls/ToposKG/toposkg_lib/README.md

 - **Natural Language Interface.** toposkg-lib can be used with a textual interface, powered by LLM function calling.
 - **Active development.** toposkg-lib will keep getting updates as we work on our projects.

+## Repository contents
+- `examples/`: Additional data, used in examples.
+- `notebooks/`: Jupyter Notebooks that showcase the functionality of the library.
+- `toposkg/`: The source code.

 ## Getting Started

 ### pip